 Employment for biochemists is expected to grow 5% from 2020 to 2030, as fast as the average for all occupations.
 Research institutes, pharmaceutical companies, agricultural companies and health care providers may employ biochemists.
 The average annual salary for biochemists in 2021 was $102,270.3

-To learn how Benedictine University can help you prepare for an advanced career in health education, call us at 866-295-3104 or request more information here.
+To learn how Benedictine University can help you prepare for an advanced career in nutrition and wellness, call us at (866) 295-3104 or request more information here.

 1U.S.
 Bureau of Labor Statistics (2020 Sept.
 1).
 Dieticians and Nutritionists.
 Occupational Outlook Handbook.
 Retrieved Dec.
 7, 2020, from https://www.bls.gov/ooh/healthcare/dietitians-and-nutritionists.htm.